Privacy policy

 7. Legal basis for collecting personal data

+There are different lawful reasons for processing personal data and special categories of personal data.
 Headway UK will only process personal information and special categories of personal data in line with the lawful reasons for doing so.

 The six lawful reasons for processing personal data are: